 8. Investigation Cost

-Q6.
-What are the Exclusion under Director’s & Officers Liability Insurance?
+Q5.
+What is the Exclusion under Directors & Officers Liability Insurance?

-1. Pending or prior litigation, demands or judgement.
+1. Pending or prior litigation, demands, or judgment.

 2. Circumstances notified under a prior insurance policy.

 3. Claims brought by one insured individual or the insured organization against another insured individual other than:

 I. Derivative actions brought by shareholders or regulatory bodies

 II.
 Employee-related actions of wrongful termination, denial of natural justice, and defamation relating to wrongful termination, discrimination, or sexual harassment claims

 III.
 Claims by an insured individual for contribution or indemnity

 4. Claims against the fiduciaries or administrators of any retirement or employee benefit plan.